 Suppression markers

 In-source suppression markers silence threshold violations without editing the offending function or excluding the file from the walk.
 Drop a marker in any comment in the source file and bca check treats the covered metrics as if they were within limits for that scope.
-Metric computation is unaffected — raw bca metrics / bca report output still reports every number.
-Suppression is a threshold-check concern only.
+Metric computation is unaffected — raw bca metrics output still reports every number.
+Suppression is a measurement-display concern: bca check drops the covered violations from the gate, and bca report markdown|html omits the covered functions from the matching hotspot tables by default (pass bca report --no-suppress for the raw audit view — see report).

 Markers exist for the cases editing the code is not an option: generated-style legacy modules awaiting rewrite, accepted exceptions documented in the comment, and migration from Lizard's #lizard forgives convention.